 Stott considered The Radical Disciple his valedictory message to his readers.
 Which particularly grabbed my attention because it implies a word he wished to leave us with.
 A teaching for us to carry on.

 In his own words, he said the purpose of that book was “to consider the following eight characteristics of Christian discipleship that are often neglected, and yet deserve to be taken seriously.”

 Nonconformity – Christlikeness – Maturity – Creation Care – Simplicity – Balance – Dependence – Death

 The thought that’s come to me is: If I’m neglecting any area or characteristic, how can I grow to the point of showing forth the simple beauty of Jesus?
 Christ must have all of me to do this – not just the parts I’m willing to let him change.

 Probably the greatest tragedy of the church throughout its long and checkered history has been its constant tendency to conform to the prevailing culture instead of developing a Christian counter-culture.
 (John Stott)Tweet

 And because I want to change, this blog also functions as a school for me.
 A place where I push myself to seek, grow and learn.
 To become a radical disciple.

 And the main thing I’ve learned is that it takes constantly renewed commitment and inspiration.
 Because this world system pulls in the opposite direction.

 So I plan to explore some of the areas this book covers.
 (Not that I’ll necessarily blog about them all.)
 But they are areas I need to grow in.

-But if you also desire a life like John Stott’s, I’m sure it will be an inspiring journey.
+And if you also desire a life like John Stott’s, I’m sure it will be an inspiring journey.
 Because drawing closer to Christ always is.
-And it is the one thing that will help us leave the beauty of Jesus wherever we go.
+And it is the one thing that will help us show his beauty wherever we go.